gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Deprecations in Tooling API communication

 * Using Tooling API to connect to provider using older distribution than Gradle 1.0-milestone-8 is now deprecated and scheduled for removal in version Gradle 2.0.
+* Using Tooling API client version older than 1.2 to connect to a provider from current distribution is now deprecated and scheduled for removal in version Gradle 2.0.
 <!--
 ### Example deprecation
 -->